codemecurtis/codemecurtis.github.io/_posts/2015-05-25-css-media-queries.md

 ---

 # CSS Media Queries
+  CSS media queries have been one of the hardest things for me to remember.
+I mean there are only 100 different devices to design for these days, you know nothing to tough. :) This is just a very basic resource for me and other developers to refer to.
+As devices are released I will do my best to keep this post updated.
+Hope this helps and <a href="mailto:codemecurtis@gmail.com">feedback</a> is always welcome.

  <a href="#">iPhone</a> ~ <a href="#ipad">iPad</a> ~ <a href="#macbook">Macbook</a> ~ <a href="#apple-watch">Apple Watch</a> ~ <a href="#galaxy">Galaxy</a> ~ <a href="#galaxy-tab">Galaxy Tabs</a>